markstringer-dti/markstringer-dti.github.io/dti.md

 Some of the projects that were successful made millions of pounds for their owners.
 Some of them weren't about money at all.
 They were literally about making the world a better place.
 They helped their users do scientific research.
 They helped their users make justice in courtrooms work more smoothly.

-And I really believe that some of those projects wouldn't have succeeded, or might not have been so successful, if I hadn't been involved.
+And I really believe that some of those projects wouldn't have done well, or might not have done so well, if I hadn't been involved.

 And I learned from all of them.
 By working on so many projects, good and bad, my thinking about what project management was and how to do it well, changed.